xPloits3c/Revolt/README.md

-# All tools you need!
+# All tools you need
 - You can install one at time.
 (Type a nr to install)
 - You can install all package.
 (Type 01 to install all)